-The second Sunday of Advent (and the third and fourth) are semi-doubles of the second class in rank.
+The second Sunday of Advent (and the third and fourth) are semi-double Sundays of the second class in rank.
 The Gospel pericopes, from St. Matthew, tell of St. John the Baptist in prison sending two of his followers to meet the LORD.
 The liturgical colour is violet and, as folded chasubles are worn, the organ is not played.

 At Mattins the invitatory is Regem venturum and the Office hymn is Verbum supernum.
 In the first nocturn the antiphons Veniet ecce Rex etc are sung with the usual psalms for Sunday.
 The lessons are a continuation of Isaiah and today contain the beautiful symbolism of the Rod of Jesse.
 In the second nocturn the antiphons Gaude et laetare etc are sung and the them of the Rod of Jesse is continued as the lessons are taken from St. Jerome's Expositon on Isaias the Prophet.
 In the third nocturn the antiphons Gabriel Angelus etc are sung and the homily is from St. Gregory.
 The Te Deum is omitted and in its place a ninth responsory, Ecce Dominus veniet, is sung.